autoplot/documentation/javadoc/org/das2/qstream/SerializeDelegate.md

+# org.das2.qstream.SerializeDelegate

-# org.das2.qstream.SerializeDelegateinterface for serializing (formatting) and parsing objects.
+interface for serializing (formatting) and parsing objects.

 ***
 <a name="format"></a>
 # format